Wacker Chemie (ETR:WCH) Given a €144.00 Price Target by Nord/LB Analysts

-Wacker Chemie (ETR:WCH) received a €144.00 ($169.41) price target from stock analysts at Nord/LB in a research report issued on Wednesday, Borsen Zeitung reports.
-Nord/LB’s price target would suggest a potential downside of 1.71% from the stock’s previous close.
+Wacker Chemie (ETR:WCH) has been assigned a €144.00 ($169.41) price objective by research analysts at Nord/LB in a research report issued on Tuesday, Borsen Zeitung reports.
+Nord/LB’s price objective would suggest a potential downside of 4.00% from the company’s current price.

 Wacker Chemie AG provides chemical products worldwide.
 It operates through four divisions: Wacker Silicones, Wacker Polymers, Wacker Biosolutions, and Wacker Polysilicon.
 The Wacker Silicones division offers silanes, siloxanes, silicone fluids, silicone emulsions, silicone elastomers, silicone resins, and pyrogenic silicas for use in construction, electronics, automotive, personal care, paint, and coating solutions.